Logiqx/gps-guides/devices/motion/mini/first-impressions.md

 - My mobile phone (Samsung Galaxy S7) cannot access the Motion's built-in webserver.
   - I will investigate further... checking session results from my phone would be nice.
 - Wireless charger showed early signs of melting so I replaced it with an [Anker](https://www.amazon.co.uk/dp/B07THHQMHM/) charger.
-  - Julien is now aware and is looking to source an alternative wireless charger.
+  - Julien has now sent alternative wireless chargers to all customers who were affected.